Icon representing Respect culture and heritage

 Aboriginal culture is acknowledged, integrated and preserved

-Acknowledging and incorporating culture through stories, examples and best practice
+Acknowledge and incorporate culture through stories, examples and best practice

 Why it's important

-Australia has a rich diversity of culture, heritage and history It is vitally important that we protect and conserve the places, objects and cultural values that our communities value for future generations.
+Australia has a rich diversity of culture, heritage and history.
+It is vital that we protect and conserve the places, objects and cultural values for our communities and future generations.

-We understand that meaningful engagement with Aboriginal communities is critical to ensuring Aboriginal culture and heritage are understood and preserved.
+We recognise Aboriginal and Torres Strait Islander peoples as the First Peoples of Australia, and understand that meaningful engagement is critical to ensuring culture and heritage are understood and preserved.

 Aboriginal culture is acknowledged, integrated and preserved

-Our transport network follows the traditional songlines, trade routes and ceremonial paths, containing Aboriginal heritage such as objects, places, dreaming stories, songs, cultural practices and traditions, that our nation’s First Peoples followed for tens of thousands of years.
+Our transport network follows the traditional songlines, trade routes and ceremonial paths.
+These paths contain Aboriginal heritage such as objects, places, dreaming stories, songs, cultural practices and traditions that our nation’s First Peoples followed for tens of thousands of years.

-In the creation of our transport infrastructure and networks, we will recognise and value the importance of connecting to Country.
-We are committed to incorporating local Aboriginal and Torres Strait Islander knowledge, cultures, art and heritage into the places we create.
+In creating our transport infrastructure and networks, we recognise and value the importance of connecting to Country.
+Through our specialist engagement team, we are committed to incorporating local Aboriginal and Torres Strait Islander knowledge, cultures, art and heritage into the places we create.

-Acknowledging and incorporating culture through stories, examples and best practice
+Acknowledge and incorporate culture through stories, examples and best practice

-Transport owns and works with a range of heritage places and objects such as buildings, land and water-based archaeological relics, historic infrastructure such as bridges or wharves, entire streetscapes or towns, cultural plantings, natural elements and memorials.
-Through Transport’s heritage procedures, guidelines and resources, in addition to our Sustainability Plan, we identify, assess and manage the heritage we are custodians of or affect.
+We are proud caretakers of a wide range of heritage places and objects such as buildings, land and water-based archaeological relics, historic bridges and wharves, streetscapes, towns, cultural plantings, natural elements and memorials.
+Our dedicated heritage procedures, guidelines and resources, along with our Sustainability Plan, help us identify, assess and manage these valuable assets.
 We do this to conserve, adapt and interpret our shared living history.

 Case studies and highlights